toolleeo/cli-apps/README.md

 * [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 * [flog](https://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [fzf-tab-completion](https://github.com/lincheney/fzf-tab-completion) - Tab completion using fzf.
-* [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [guesswidth](https://github.com/noborus/guesswidth) - Guess the width output without delimiters in commands that output to the terminal.
 * [Keep](https://github.com/keephq/keep) - Simple alerting tool, with declarative syntax and builtin providers.